 “I normally spent $150 to $200, to cover the per-head cost of the reception at least,” she said.

 “But it also depended on my relationship to the person and whether the wedding was a destination one.”

 For destination weddings, she took travel distance and expense required into account when spending on gifts.

 “I gave differently for a big destination wedding I went to, as I paid to travel to and stay in a resort in Mauritius, so it’s fair to say my attendance was the gift.
 I did give a small present though,” she said.

 “I also went to a couple of weddings in Bowral and the Hunter Valley, where I paid for accommodation but still ended up gifting around the $150 to $200 mark.”

-Monika said she had heard horror stories around some over-the-top expectations from wedding couples on how much guests should spend on gifts and travel spending, but hasn’t personally been too put out or unable to attend because of cost.
+Monika said she had heard horror stories around some over-the-top expectations from wedding couples on how much guests should spend on gifts and travel, but hasn’t personally been too put out or unable to attend because of cost.